chainsawriot/textplex/README.md

 <!-- badges: end -->

-The goal of textplex is to calculate text complexity using the algorithm by Tolochko & Boomgaarden (2019).
+The goal of textplex is to calculate textual complexity using the algorithm by Tolochko & Boomgaarden (2019).
 Further validation of the algorithm is available in Tolochko, Song & Boomgaarden (2019).

 **Caveats:**